-In accordance with Governmental Auditing Standards, we have also issued our report dated August 4, 2017 on our consideration of the County's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
+In accordance with Governmental Auditing Standards, we have also issued our report dated August 23, 2018 on our consideration of the County's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the County's internal control over financial reporting and compliance.

-Dreschie & Malecki LLP
+Drescher & Malechi LLP

-August 4, 2017
+August 23, 2018

-Management's Discussion and Analysis Year Ended December 31, 2016
+Management's Discussion and Analysis Year Ended December 31, 2017

-As management of the County of Oneida (the "County"), we offer readers of the County's financial statements this narrative overview and analysis of the financial activities of the County for the year ended December 31, 2016.
+As management of the County of Oneida (the "County"), we offer readers of the County's financial statements this narrative overview and analysis of the financial activities of the County for the year ended December 31, 2017.
+Certain amounts have been reclassified to conform to the current year's presentation.
 This document should be read in conjunction with additional information that we have furnished in the County's financial statements, which follow this narrative.